Charleston School of Law: ABA accreditation

 In October 2005, the American Bar Association (ABA) sent an accreditation team to review the progress of the law school.
 In April 2006, the ABA's Accreditation Committee recommended provisional accreditation, but its final authority (the ABA's Council of the Section of Legal Education and Admissions to the Bar) deferred a vote on the recommendation until December 2006.
 The school was asked to address questions about the institution's governance, library resources, and commitment to diversity.

 The deferral caused concern for the school: In South Carolina, only graduates of ABA-accredited law schools may sit for the bar exam.
 Although students graduating from a provisionally accredited law school enjoy the full rights guaranteed to those graduating from fully accredited schools, including the right to sit for the bar exam, the delay until December 2006 was a problem since the deadline for registering for the bar exam was January 2007.

 On December 2, 2006, the ABA granted provisional accreditation.
 Full accreditation cannot be granted until a school has been in operation for five years.
 On August 5, 2011, the ABA granted the school full accreditation.

 On May 15, 2020, the council of the American Bar Association's Section of Legal Education and Admissions to the Bar met remotely and determined this school and nine others had significant noncompliance with Standard 316.
 This Standard was revised in 2019 to provide that at least 75% of an accredited law school's graduates who took a bar exam must pass one within two years of graduation.
 The school was asked to submit a report by Feb.
 1, 2021; and, if the council did not find the report demonstrated compliance, the school would be asked to appear before the council at its May, 2021 meeting.
 On February 26, 2021, the ABA's council posted that the school was now in compliance with the standard.

 School's first graduation

-The school's administrative offices are housed in this building at 394 Meeting Street.
+Before completing the converstion of 385 Meeting St. to school facilities, the school rented nearby buildings such as 394 Meeting Street.

 On May 19, 2007, the school's first class of 186 students graduated at a ceremony held at The Citadel, The Military College of South Carolina, located in Charleston.
 Former U.S. Senator Ernest "Fritz" Hollings delivered the main address.
 Jean H. Toal, Chief Justice of the South Carolina Supreme Court, and William Walter Wilkins, Chief Judge of the U.S. Court of Appeals for the Fourth Circuit received LL.D. honorary degrees.

 With the blessing of the descendants of the organizers of the original Forensic Club, the school organized an honorary society also known as the Forensic Club.
 In its current form, up to five students are inducted into the group each year from the graduating class based on the recommendation of the faculty and approval by the founders.